aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 .. image:: imgs-simple/6.jpg

-Extending an option you can see the expected payload or body that can be sent to the Lineage REST API to create the Generic Process Entity.
+Extending an option, you can see the expected payload or body that can be sent to the Lineage REST API to create the Generic Process Entity.

 .. image:: imgs-simple/7.jpg